Oscar Chisini: Biography

 In 1929, he founded the Institute of Mathematics (Istituto di Matematica) at the University of Milan, along with Gian Antonio Maggi and Giulio Vivanti.
-He then held the position of chairman of the Institute from the early 1930s until 1959.
+He then held the position of chairman of the institute from the early 1930s until 1959.

 He graduated from the University of Bologna in 1912, having studied under Federigo Enriques.
-In 1952 he had the appellation "Federigo Enriques" attached to the Institute, to commemorate his memory.
-This name has been maintained by the Institute, and by the Department of Mathematics (which it became) since 1982.
+In 1952 he had the appellation "Federigo Enriques" attached to the institute, to commemorate his memory.
+This name has been maintained by the institute, and by the Department of Mathematics (which it became) since 1982.

-He was a major contributor to the Enciclopedia Italiana, and from 1946–1967 editor of the journal Il periodico di matematiche.
+He was a major contributor to the Enciclopedia Italiana, and from 1946 to 1967 editor of the journal Il periodico di matematiche.

 The Chisini conjecture in algebraic geometry is a uniqueness question for morphisms of generic smooth projective surfaces, branched on a cuspidal curve.
 A special case is the question of the uniqueness of the covering of the projective plane, branched over a generic curve of degree at least five.

 Chisini died in Milan in 1967.